Stamcor/fancy-shop/report.md

 ```
 SELECT * FROM products WHERE hidden = 0 AND name LIKE '%' UNION SELECT null, username, password, null, null, null FROM members; -- x%'
 ```

+## Cross site scripting on the review dashboard
+When logged in, we have the possibility to write a review about a product.
+This post will be published visible for every user.
+There is no sanitization of the input, so we are allowed to insert HTML code and javascript code directly.

+If we insert ` '<script> fancy javascript </script> ` and send this review, we see that the text disappeared because it is interpreted as page sourcecode.
+When we insert ` <script> alert("you got hacked")</script> ` we will cause the alertbox to appear, everytime a user visits the review section.

+If the user is logged in at the same time and we want to perform bad tasks like sending a good (or bad) review for a specific product, we can do it with the session cookie of someone else.

+Thise vulnerability gives also the chance to steal session cookies and perform different bad tasks.